 Project Partnership with Swan River First Nation

-The LSWC and SRFN are collaborating to collect more detailed water quality information for our three sites on the Swan River.
+The LSWC and SRFN are collaborating to collect more detailed water quality information including total and dissolved metals for our three sites on the Swan River.